BROWSE SUBSCRIBE SEARCH SUBMIT

 We saw an old couple resting on a bench, their bodies sighing into each other, and you cried for tenderness.
 We saw a group of city children rooting in the mud, their faces lit with primal wonder, and you cried for innocence.
 You saw a row of ducklings trailing behind their mother in a sickly pond ringed with algae and you cried for motherhood.

-Everything, she thought, is an accident of where you are.
+is an accident of where you are.

 STEALING HOME BY KAY BONTEMPO 34THPARALLEL MAGAZINE ISSUE 78